WekaIO Matrix™ is an advanced infrastructure-software system for scalable shared data storage.

 Each client can use one or more of the multiple standard filesystem-access interfaces that Matrix supports.
 These include Linux POSIX native filesystem; NFS; SMB; and S3.

-Unlike competing systems, Matrix supports parallel access to both data and metadata, which are both fully distributed across the entire storage cluster.
+Unlike many other currently available storage platforms, Matrix supports parallel access to both data and metadata, which are both fully distributed across the entire storage cluster.

 The Matrix POSIX native filesystem interface provides clients with radically superior access performance for both data and metadata operations, by bypassing the Linux kernel and communicating concurrently in parallel with multiple Matrix cluster nodes via standard network links.